-- Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
-This talk evaluates these products and how they’re used in Apitherapy and beyond.
+- Bees Apothecary – Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
+We’ll evaluates these products and how they’re used in Apitherapy and beyond.

 - Homemade Products from the Hive – We’ll discuss the products of the hive and how they can be used to make cosmetics such as lip balm, lotions, and face scrubs.
 This is how honey, wax, and propolis can be put to work outside the bee hive.

 - Agricultural Valuations and Beekeeping – We’ll discuss the basics of keeping bees on property for agricultural valuations in Texas.
 This talk discusses how to determine the standards for your county as well as how to turn it into a win-win for the beekeeper and landowner.

 - Honey Bees as a Superorganism – This talk discusses the hive and how it behaves as a superorganism in order to survive.
 No part survives alone – it takes the hive as a whole.
 This discussion gets into honey bee behavior, pheromones, and hive communication as well.

 - Practical Application of Space Management – This is a tips and tricks approach to “how” to manipulate frames and manage bees.
 We briefly discuss the difference in various hive types in this talk as well as the more general “space” and “management” practices that apply across all beekeeping.